madhurimarawat/Streamlit-Programs/README.md

 ## Running Project in Streamlit Server
 <p>Make Sure all depencies are already satisfied before running the app.</p>

-1. We can Directly run streamlit app  with the following command-<br><br>
+1. We can Directly run streamlit app  with the following command-<br>
 ```
 streamlit run app.py
 ```